heygautam2001/QSpiders/java.md

 - write a java program to return sum of factors of a integer number...execluding the given number

 # # OOPS (OBJECT ORIENTED PROGRAMING).
-1. Object Oriented Programing is a new style of programming in which we consider every real world entity in form of object.
+1. Object-Oriented Programing is a new style of programming in which we consider every real world entity in form of object.
 2. Object : It is a real world entity which has its own properties and behaviours , functionality.
-3. characteristic of an object..
+3. characteristic of an object.
    - An object has a name.
    - An object has a properties.
    - An object has a behaviors.